osg-htc/docs/docs/data/stashcache/install-cache.md

 ---------------------

 To be part of the OSDF, your cache must be registered with the OSG.
-You will need basic information like the resource name and hostname, and the administrative and security contacts.
+You will need basic information like the resource name, hostname, host certificate DN, and the administrative and security contacts.

 ### Initial registration